 Key Takeaways about the Hemp Opportunity

-When the 2018 Farm Bill was passed, the doors to the hemp industry opened.
-While there are still rules and restrictions at the federal and state levels that keep those doors from opening all the way, the good news is they’re open just wide enough for savvy entrepreneurs and investors to enter and profit.
+When the 2018 Farm Bill was passed, the doors to the hemp industry opened and the release of the USDA’s interim final rules opened those doors even wider.
+While there are still rules, restrictions, and challenges at the federal and state levels that keep those doors from opening all the way, the good news is they’re open just wide enough for savvy entrepreneurs and investors to enter and profit.

 Susan Gunelius, Lead Analyst for Cannabiz Media and author of Marijuana Licensing Reference Guide: 2017 Edition, is also President & CEO of KeySplash Creative, Inc., a marketing communications company offering, copywriting, content marketing, email marketing, social media marketing, and strategic branding services.
 She spent the first half of her 25-year career directing marketing programs for AT&T and HSBC.
 Today, her clients include household brands like Citigroup, Cox Communications, Intuit, and more as well as small businesses around the world.
 Susan has written 11 marketing-related books, including the highly popular Content Marketing for Dummies, 30-Minute Social Media Marketing, Kick-ass Copywriting in 10 Easy Steps, The Ultimate Guide to Email Marketing, and she is a popular marketing and branding keynote speaker.
 She is also a Certified Career Coach and Founder and Editor in Chief of Women on Business, an award-winning blog for business women.
 Susan holds a B.S. in marketing and an M.B.A in management and strategy.